emanuelegori/eg-sharebar/README.md

 Questo plugin è stato sviluppato per uso personale e viene distribuito senza supporto attivo.
 Non sono garantiti aggiornamenti o assistenza.
 Se lo trovi utile, usalo pure e personalizzalo secondo le tue esigenze!

+This plugin was developed for personal use and is distributed without active support.
+Updates or assistance are not guaranteed.
+If you find it useful, feel free to use it and customize it to suit your needs!

 ## Licenza - License